medavox/tuki-nuwa/text/3_grammar/Comprehensive Grammar.md

 When a verb takes place in the present, we use li to seperate the noun doing the verb, from the verb itself.

-If it happens in the future , we use `hinsu`:
+If it happens in the future , we use `ensu`:

 If it happens in the past , we use `jatun`: